stfbk/PILLAR/README.md

 <img src="static/Tool-Architecture.svg" width="" height="" />

-This is the tool architecture, highliting the different components of the tool and the expected usage flow.
+This is the tool architecture, highlighting the different components of the tool and the expected usage flow.